 - Parent or caregiver factors that contribute to child abuse and neglect

 - Community and environmental factors that contribute to child abuse and neglect

 - Risk factors for recurrence of child abuse and neglect

-- Co-occurring risk factors
+- Co-occurring risk factors for child abuse and neglect

-Child Abuse and Neglect: Risk and Protective Factors
+Risk and Protective Factors

-Centers for Disease Control and Prevention
+U.S. Department of Health and Human Services, Centers for Disease Control and Prevention